audreymateke/se-assignment-5-audreymateke/README.md

 8. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?

+ - To open a workspace:

+     Use File > Open Folder… and select a folder.
+     If launching VS Code from a terminal, pass the folder path as an argument.
+    Single-folder workspaces are automatically created when you open a folder in VS Code.
+    Multi-root workspaces involve opening a .code-workspace JSON file listing all folders.

+  - Creating Files and Folders:

+     Use the New File and New Folder buttons in the Explorer View (top of the sidebar) to create files and folders.
+    The New File button looks like a piece of paper with a plus sign, and the New Folder button resembles a folder with a plus sign.

+ -Navigating Efficiently:

+  Use the Explorer view to browse, open, and manage files and folders.
+  Consider using extensions like File Bunny for efficient file operations within your workspace1.

 9. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.

+- To customize settings in Visual Studio Code (VS Code), follow these steps:

+   -Open the Settings Editor:

+  -Navigate to File > Preferences > Settings.
+  -Alternatively, use the Command Palette (⇧⌘P or Ctrl+Shift+P) and search for “Preferences: Open Settings.”

+-User Settings vs. Workspace Settings:

+   -User Settings: These apply globally to any instance of VS Code you open.
+You can edit them by pressing Ctrl + , or clicking the gear icon in the lower-left corner and selecting “Settings.”

+  -Workspace Settings: These apply only to the current workspace.
+To access them, open a folder or workspace, then click the gear icon and choose “Settings.”

+ -Customize Settings:

+  -Change the Color Theme: Customize VS Code’s background, text, and language syntax colorization.
+You can choose from various themes available in the Extensions Marketplace.
+  -Adjust Font Size: Modify the font size to your preference.
+Look for the setting named editor.fontSize.
+  -Configure Key Bindings: View and modify default keyboard shortcuts for editing, navigation, and other actions.

 10. Debugging in VS Code:
    - Outline the steps to set up and start debugging a simple program in VS Code.
 What are some key debugging features available in VS Code?

+- the steps to set up and start debugging:

+   -Set a Breakpoint: Begin by inserting breakpoints in your code.
+Click on the editor margins to add breakpoints where you want to pause execution.

+   -Launch the Debugger: Open the Run and Debug panel by selecting the Run and Debug icon from the sidebar.
+   -Press the Run and Debug button to start the debugging session.
+   -Inspect Variables: While debugging, you can inspect variables, view call stacks, and explore the state of your application.
+  -Step Through Your Code: Use the Step Into, Step Out, and Step Over commands to navigate through your code line by line.
+   -Continue Execution: Resume execution after pausing at breakpoints or stepping through code.
+   -Fix Errors: As you identify issues, make necessary changes to your code.

 11. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.